yhsmedia/preschool/pages/cc_lessons/barnabas_gives_to_others.md

 layout: page
 title: Barnabas Gives to Others
 tagline:
-description: Children's church lessons by date
+description: Barnabas shows his love for Jesus by sharing

 ---
 # Barnabas Gives to Others
 ## Barnabas shows his love for Jesus by sharing